 Better cost management: Autoscaling dynamically increases or decreases Citrix ADC instances as needed.
 This method enables you to optimize the costs involved.
 Launching instances only when they are needed and terminate them when they are not needed reduces the operational costs.
 Thus, you pay only for the resources you use.

 Observability: Observability is key to application dev-ops or IT personnel to monitor the health of the application.
 The Citrix ADM’s autoscale dashboard enables you to visualize the threshold parameter values, autoscale trigger time stamps, events, and the instances participating in autoscale.

 Citrix ADCs provisioned by Citrix ADM use Microsoft Azure subscription licenses.

-The Citrix ADC instances that are created in Citrix autoscale group uses Citrix ADC Enterprise or Platinum ADC licenses.
-Citrix ADC clustering feature is included in Enterprise or Platinum ADC licenses.
+The Citrix ADC instances that are created in the Citrix autoscale group uses Citrix ADC Advanced or Premium ADC licenses.
+Citrix ADC clustering feature is included in Advanced or Premium ADC licenses.

 Supported Citrix ADC Azure virtual machine images for autoscaling

 Use the Azure virtual machine image that supports a minimum of three NICs.
-Autoscaling Citrix ADC VPX instance is supported only on Platinum and Enterprise edition.
+Autoscaling Citrix ADC VPX instance is supported only on Premium and Advanced edition.
 For more information on Azure virtual machine image types, see VM types and sizes in Microsoft Documentation.

 The following are the recommended VM sizes for autoscaling:

-Citrix ADM handles the client traffic distribution using Azure traffic manager.
+Citrix ADM handles the client traffic distribution using Azure DNS or Azure Load Balancer (ALB).